dianasolangel/dianasolangel.github.io/README.md

 ### Projet-Brazil

 #### Description
-Analysis of public data from the Brazilian E-Commerce platform, olist, focusing on understanding customer behavior and improving business strategies.
+Analysis of public data from the Brazilian E-Commerce platform, Olist, focusing on understanding customer behavior and improving business strategies.

 #### Data
 - Publicly available dataset from olist containing information about orders, products, customers, and reviews.